munawarb/NVDA-Time-Zoner/README.md

 ### Version 3.00, released on 03/24/2022
 - Now compatible with version 2022.1 of NVDA.
+- Fixed an issue where two configuration categories would show up if the add-on was reloaded ([#10](https://github.com/munawarb/NVDA-Time-Zoner/issues/10))

 ### Version 2.00, released on 07/14/2021
 - Now compatible with version 2021.1 of NVDA.